 ICANN meetings are an excellent opportunity for those interested in getting involved to learn how they can join & have an impact.
 There are important voices represented via different structures at ICANN from across the global.
 Here in Africa, structures such as AFRALO, the home of individual Internet user community for the African region, African Government Advisory Committee representatives including South African Government, observer International Governmental Organizations like ATU, & other businesses in the region like AFICTA help represent the region’s diverse voice.
 This is what makes ICANN’s multistakeholder model a success, the mixture of voices from around the world.

 As Africa continues to increase its online presence, ICANN hopes that more new users will participate in the ICANN community to ensure their continent’s unique perspective is reflected in DNS policies.

-The ICANN Meeting Strategy is also shaped in a way to accommodate this model: ICANN meetings are held three times a year, in different regions around the worldwide, to give all interested stakeholders an opportunity to interact with the rest of the community in person.
+The ICANN Meeting Strategy is also shaped in a way to accommodate this model: ICANN meetings are held three times a year, in different regions around the international, to give all interested stakeholders an opportunity to interact with the rest of the community in person.

 - Journalists who are unable to attend the meeting are encouraged to participate remotely.
 Details for remote participation in any of the sessions can be found here.

 - All ICANN59 attendees (including journalists) are required to register either on-site or here.

 - For more details on ICANN59, please visit: https://meetings.icann.org/en/johannesburg59

 - The full schedule of ICANN59 events & meetings is available at https://schedule.icann.org/